 The learning management space has been changing for some time now.
 Typically organizations get an LMS for their internal training needs.
 Simple as that.
-However as complex business relations got established the definition of an LMS user has been undergoing a bit of revision.
+However, as complex business relations got established the definition of an LMS user has been undergoing a bit of revision.
 The rise of the extended enterprise learning management model has become a reality today thanks to the existence of non-employee type users.
 To begin, it is important to understand extended enterprise learning.
-In a nutshell, it is any training system that targets non-employees—for example, people in your supply-chain channel, sales representatives, service technicians and customers.
-With an extended enterprise learning management system (LMS), the objective is offer training that effectively changes collaborators’ and customers’ behaviors in ways that support your organization’s goals.
+In a nutshell, it is any training system that targets non-employees—for example, people in your supply-chain channel, sales representatives, service technicians, and customers.
+With an extended enterprise learning management system (LMS), the objective is to offer training that effectively changes collaborators’ and customers’ behaviors in ways that support your organization’s goals.

 The extended enterprise learning model can definitely be beneficial.
 For example, if your company sells safety equipment to construction companies but your primary clients – construction companies – don’t even recognize the value and necessity of using and/or updating safety equipment, you might have a problem.
 In this case, by extending learning to your customers, it is possible to increase their awareness of why safety products matter and why they need to be replaced on a regular basis too.
 In the end, one’s clients gain by increasing safety on the job and lowering their liability and one’s business gains by radically increasing sales.
 It’s that simple.

-First of all, as a cloud-based learning management platform, you don’t need expensive servers and other IT expenses, eLeaP is able to be accessed from any device or platform anytime and from any location as well as easily integrate with many third party enterprise systems
+First of all, as a cloud-based learning management platform, you don’t need expensive servers and other IT expenses. eLeaP is able to be accessed from any device or platform anytime and from any location as well as easily integrate with many third-party enterprise systems

 1. eLeaP API – Cloud-based Extended Enterprise Learning Management Applications